tensorflow/tensorboard/README.md

 > **Update:** the [experimental `--reload_multifile=true` option][pr-1867] can
 > now be used to poll all "active" files in a directory for new data, defined as
 > any file that received new data within `--reload_multifile_inactive_secs`
 > seconds ago, defaulting to 4000.
-You may need to install our nightly build
-> [`tb-nightly`][tb-nightly] for this option to be available.

 No. TensorBoard expects that only one events file will be written to at a time, and multiple summary writers means multiple events files.
 If you are running a